-- Steroid medicines: Your healthcare provider may recommend a steroid injection to decrease pain and inflammation.
+- Steroid injections help decrease pain and inflammation.

-- Local anesthetic: This can be used to numb the are for a short time.
+- Local anesthetic can be used to numb the are for a short time.
 This is often used if you have a muscle strain in your back.

-- Surgery: healthcare providers may recommend surgery if your muscle strain does not heal after 6 months of treatments.
+- Surgery may be needed if your muscle strain does not heal after 6 months.
 Surgery may be done to drain blood that has pooled in your muscle.
 If your tendon was torn off of the bone, it may be put back with surgery.

 How can a muscle strain be prevented?